ashgw/ts-env/README.md

 - **Optional Validation**: Skip validation when required.

+- **Custom Runtime Environment**: Explicitly define environment variables for client-side code in monorepos.

 ## Why Not Use Other Options?

-- **t3-oss/t3-env**: forces you to repeat yourself with runtime, server & client options.
-And I personally don't repeat myself.
+- **t3-oss/t3-env**: Very convoluted.
+Also doesn't have a prefix.
 So I added a prefix option e.g: `prefix: 'NEXT_PUBLIC'`, you add it once and that's it.

 - **envalid**: it doesn't use  `zod`, which means additional overhead for importing and learning a new schema validation lib.
 You already know zod, so might as well use it.